Biography

 Dedication of the Syrian Quarter Historical Marker at Lucas Oil Stadium, 2024.

-Curtis engages both national and local audiences in his public scholarship.
-The winner of two Emmys for his work as executive producer and writer of Arab Indianapolis: A Hidden History (2022), he has also consulted on and appeared as on-air talent in the Great Muslim American Road Trip and American Muslims: A History Revealed.
+Dr. Curtis engages both national and local audiences in his public scholarship.
+The winner of two Emmy awards for his work as executive producer and writer of Arab Indianapolis: A Hidden History (2022), he has also consulted on and appeared as on-air talent in the Great Muslim American Road Trip and American Muslims: A History Revealed.
 Curtis has contributed interviews and articles to the New York Times, the Wall Street Journal, the Washington Post, National Public Radio, and the Associated Press, among other media outlets.
+In addition, he has taught community college instructors and K-12 teachers how to integrate information about religion and Muslim American history and life across the curriculum.
+Most recently, he served as lead scholar of New York City public schools’ Muslim American history curriculum.
+Curtis enjoys collaborating with multiple community partners, which include Nur Allah Islamic Center and the Arab Indianapolis Foundation.